Canadian-Wildlife-Federation/abfishpass/README.md

 ---
-#### 5 - Assign Raw Z Value
+#### 6 - Assign Raw Z Value

-Drapes a stream network over provided DEMs and computes a rawz value for each vertex in the stream network.
+This script drapes a stream network over provided DEMs and computes a rawz value for each vertex in the stream network.

 **Script**

-assign_raw_z.py
+assign_raw_z.py -c config.ini [watershedid] -user [username] -password [password]

 **Input Requirements**